 Is it the case that all Avonmouth CQS (Conveyancing Quality Scheme) solicitors are on the RBS conveyancing panel?

-A selection of lenders now utilise the accreditation scheme as the starting point for Panel approval such as HSBC and Santander.
-The Law Society’s CQS accreditation however is no guarantee to lender panel acceptance.
-Nevertheless,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitor practices wishing to remain on their panels.
+Some major banks and building societies now make use of the accreditation scheme as the kick off point for Panel approval such as HSBC and Santander.
+The Law Society’s CQS membership however is no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their panels.

 I am currently in the process of buying my council flat in Avonmouth.
 I have a mortgage offer with Nationwide.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Nationwide, you will need to appoint a solicitor on the Nationwide conveyancing panel.

 I am due to exchange contracts on my apartment.
 I had a double glazing fitted in October 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
 My purchaser’s mortgage company, Clydesdale are being pedantic.
 The Avonmouth solicitor who is on the Clydesdale conveyancing panel is recommending indemnity insurance as a solution but Clydesdale are insisting on a building regulation certificate.
 Why do Clydesdale have a conveyancing panel if they don't accept advice from them?